total-rehab/docs/docs/settings.md

 The body of the schedule reminder message that users can configure to be shown at a particular time each day.

+## Terms and Conditions

+The terms and conditions are displayed on the website and in the app.